casperchew/SC2002/README.md

 user = userController.login(name, password);
 ```

 This means that the high-level module CLI does not depend directly on low-level modules such as Student, CompanyRepresentative, or CareerCenterStaff.
 Instead, it relies on the abstract User class, which defines the interface and behavior expected from all user types.
 Furthermore, the abstraction User does not implement methods specific to any subclass, such as `getInternshipApplications()`.
 This ensures that the high-level module (CLI) and the abstraction (User) do not depend on low-level modules (Student, CompanyRepresentative, CareerCenterStaff).
 Instead, the low-level modules depends on and implements behaviors based on the User abstraction.
+This reversal of dependency ensures flexibility and maintainability, allowing new types of users to be added without modifying the CLI or other high-level modules.

 ### Model-View-Controller